 Cheesy Meatball Sliders make entertaining so easy and are perfect for feeding a crowd!
 Made with homemade meatballs in a marinara sauce, soft Hawaiian sweet rolls, and two different kinds of Italian cheese.
-These sliders are sure to become a holiday or game day food favorite.

 Sponsored Post: This post is sponsored by Stella®, but all content and comments are honest and entirely my own.

 Easy holiday entertaining with a big pan of baked cheesy meatball sliders with Hawaiian sweet rolls